greenca6/debug-mafia-demo/README.md

 `api` is a [Spring Boot](http://spring.io/projects/spring-boot) application, currently returning a small JSON response at `/api/test`.

 `ui` is a [React](https://reactjs.org/) application, which currently displays a simple UI, and when clicking a button, will make a request to our API to get some test data.
-The request is proxied to the API.

 Both apps are **Dockerized**.
-There's a `Dockerfile` in each apps directory, and this file is responsible for defining the OS that our app runs on, the application build, and the script/command that gets executed to start or run the app.
+There's a `Dockerfile` in each directory, and this file is responsible for defining the OS that our app runs on, the application build, and the script/command that gets executed to start or run the app.

 In order to run these apps in a single sweeping command, we use `docker-compose`, which is a docker utility that allows us to define how to _orchestrate_ our containers.
 The `docker-compose.yml` file defines how our two containers (also called services) should be run/deployed/configured.
 When we run `docker-compose up`, docker will look for that YAML file, find the defined `services`, and try to deploy them.